jjatria/cpran-www/docs/plugins/selection/index.md

 `id`
   : the id number of the corresponding object

-The procedures provided by this plugin are designed to make it easier to generate these tables automatically from the existing selection or manually, and to manipulate and combine existing tables, and of course to use them to modify the current selection.

 **Any** Table object with _at least_ those columns can be considered a _selection table_, and can be processed with this plugin.

+## Scripts

+#### Copy selected

+Similar to the `Copy...` command of the standard toolkit, this command copies objects.
+But it can make copies of multiple objects at the same time.
+The new objects are selected at the end.

+No new selection tables remain in the object list.

+#### Invert selection

+Select all objects that were not selected when the command was called.
+Calling the command twice returns the selection back to its initial state.

+#### Save selection: name$

+The script version of [saveSelectionTable()](#saveselectiontable).
+Running this command will generate a new selection table containing the selection that was active when it was called.

+This command modifies the selection, since the new object is selected.

+#### Restore selection

+The script version of [restoreSavedSelection()](#restoresavedselection).
+This command requires the current selection to be a selection table.
+After calling it, the new selection will be the one that was saved in that table.

+This command modifies the selection, since the new object is selected.

+#### Select one type: type$, refine

+The script version of either [selectType(type$)](#selecttypetype) or [refineToType(type$)](#refinetotypetype), depending on the value of the `refine` boolean arcument.
+Calling this command will select objects of type `type$`, either from the entire objects list if `refine` is false, or from the current selection if `refine` is true.

+This command modifies the selection, since the new object is selected.

+#### Select selected type

+Another script version of [selectType(type$)](#selecttypetype), with the difference that the value of `type$` is taken from the object that is currently selected.

+This command modifies the selection, since the new object is selected.

+#### Sort objects: fields, options

+An experimetal command, `Sort objects...` rearranges the objects in the object list according to the fields specified.
+By default, it sorts objects by name and type, so that objects with the same name are placed next to each other (which is particularly useful for pairs of, for example, Sound and TextGrid objects).

+Parts of its interface might change in the future, but it is useful mainly as an illustration of the kinds of things that are possible with "selection".

+## Procedures

 Below, all procedures are explained in an order that will hopefully make it easier to learn how to use them.
+They are designed to make it easier to generate these tables automatically from the existing selection or manually, and to manipulate and combine existing tables, and of course to use them to modify the current selection.

 Since the plugin works with selections, and creating new objects modifies the selection, great care has been used to make sure that calling these procedures _does not modify the current selection_.
 When this cannot be done, or when it doesn't make sense to maintain it, a special note is made.

-## Procedures

 ### Basic usage